 The “should nots” of our innate moral sense are mainly derived from the more evolutionarily ancient emotion of disgust.
 We experience disgust in the presence of things like feces, vomit, blood, and other bodily fluids because these are substances that carry disease.
 Thus, disgust is an automatic response to things that can cause sickness.

 While some things are universally disgusting, we can also learn to feel disgust for items that have made us ill in the past.
 For me, it’s peanut butter.
 Even the smell makes me retch.

 People who are guided by their intuitive morality tend to deem behaviors that they personally find disgusting to be immoral for everyone.
 For example, a heterosexual male may deem homosexuality immoral because he finds the thought of himself engaging in such an act disgusting.

-People in the habit of thinking analytically, however, tend make moral judgments in terms of the question: “What’s the harm?”
+People in the habit of thinking analytically, however, tend to make moral judgments in terms of the question: “What’s the harm?”
 If the behavior hurts no one, then it is moral.
 Thus, analytical thinkers will see nothing immoral about homosexual acts by consenting adults.
-By the same token, discrimination against same-sex marriage is seen as harmful, since it deprives these couples of legal and economic rights that are granted to heterosexual unions.
+By the same token, discrimination against same-sex marriage is seen as harmful because it deprives these couples of legal and economic rights that are granted to heterosexual unions.